Dreizaedra/Unit_Converter/README.txt

 A tool made to convert imperial units into metric ones and vice-versa.

-For example it converts the user's input value from meters into feet, from feet into meters, the same goes for volume, mass and their respective units.
+For example it converts the user's input value from meters into feet
+as well as from feet into meters, the same goes for volume, mass and their respective units.

 This value is set to a baseline of 20 and will reset itself if the user